The World’s Smallest Mammal Is The?

 Answer: Etruscan Shrew

-If you’re looking for a scale-tipping beast you won’t find it in today’s trivia.
-The world’s smallest mammal, the Etruscan shrew, weighs a scant 1.8 grams (or, for reference, less than two paper clips).
+If you’re looking for a scale-tipping beast, you won’t find it in today’s trivia.
+The world’s smallest mammal, the Etruscan shrew, weighs a scant 1.8 grams (or, for reference, around the same as three regular paper clips).
 It is found along the coasts of the Mediterranean Sea, as well as in parts of the Middle East and Southern Asia.

-Before we leave the subject of world’s tiniest mammals, let’s give a nod to the next in line: the bumblebee bat.
-When classified by skull size, the bumblebee bat is considered the smallest mammal around, but when classified by total mass (a far more practical measure) it outclasses the Etruscan shrew and loses the title of tiniest mammal.
-Even combined, however, they still weigh next to nothing; if we could get them to combine their powers into a shrew-carrying-bat tag team we’d end up with a dynamic duo weighing less than a nickel.
+Before we leave the subject of the world’s tiniest mammals, let’s give a nod to the next in line: the bumblebee bat.
+When classified by skull size and body length, the bumblebee bat is considered the smallest mammal around, but when classified by total mass (a far more practical measure), it outclasses the Etruscan shrew and loses the title of tiniest mammal.
+Even combined, however, they still weigh next to nothing.
+If we could get them to combine their powers into a shrew-carrying-bat tag team, then we’d end up with a dynamic duo weighing less than a nickel.